Clerkship Director: Ashish P. Wasnik, MD (email@example.com, pager # 16441)

 End of Rotation Presentation

-- You are required to present 4 cases as oral PowerPoint presentation (on the provided template) to Dr. Wasnik and the other student(s) in the last week of the rotation.
+- If you are in women’s imaging rotation, you are required to present 2 cases as oral PowerPoint presentation in 6 minutes and if 4 weeks Ultrasound rotation you are required to present 3 cases as oral PowerPoint presentation in 9 minutes (on the provided template) to Dr. Wasnik/Dr. Shampain and the other student(s) in the last week of the rotation.
 You will be informed about the date and location for your presentation in the third week.
-(Kim Desborough will schedule this).
+(Kim Desbrough will schedule this).

 - Preparing the conference entails using webpacs to import selected images.
-Alternatively, images can be imported from clinical workstations (PACS) using departmental RadImage or RadPix software into PowerPoint.
+Alternatively, images can be imported from clinical workstations (PACS) using departmental RadPix software into PowerPoint.

 - You will need help from radiology residents, fellows, or attending radiologists to get started.
 Review studies during the workday with any radiologist beforehand to select appropriate images.
-Cases should be labeled with patient initials and hospital registration number ONLY on the first slide.
+Do not use patient name.
+MRN for cases can be added ONLY on the first slide.
+Please e-mail your presentation to Kim Desbrough one day before the schedule presentation.

 - Please use original images for your presentation, although occasionally you may use web images or illustrations to augment your presentation.

-- Kim Desborough can assist you with using the departmental resources that are needed.
+- Kim Desbrough can assist you with using the departmental resources that are needed.

 - Each teaching file case must be fully worked up, including: history, imaging findings, diagnosis, brief differential diagnosis, and discussion of disease with focus on relevance to the imaging features.
 Try to include ACR appropriateness criteria pertinent to the case.
 Information from textbooks and pertinent publications as references is expected.